‘Rogue One’ Opening Crawl Does Exist, Confirms Writer And Director

 But it seems as though Gareth Edwards might have slightly exaggerated just how far Gary Whitta got with the opening crawl.
 That’s because the screenwriter later explained in an interview with Gizmodo that while he did write an opening crawl for Rogue One it never made it all the way into a draft of the film’s screenplay.

-Gary Whitta then went into more detail about why they decided against including the opening crawl in Rogue One: A Star Wars Story, explaining that they asked themselves a series of questions about how to make the stand alone Star Wars films unique, which included whether or not to have this feature.
+Gary Whitta then went into more detail about why they decided against including the opening crawl in Rogue One: A Star Wars Story, explaining that they asked themselves a series of questions about how to make the stand-alone Star Wars films unique, which included whether or not to have this feature.

 The decision to leave out the opening crawl provoked a furious response from Star Wars fans, who believed that it took some of the magic away from Rogue One.

-Dan Perri, the title designer on the original Star Wars film who actually created the opening crawl for A New Hope, was one of the individuals who insisted that Rogue One made a mistake in leaving it out, as he told The Hollywood Reporter that it was “foolish” not to put it at the start.
+Dan Perri, the title designer on the original Star Wars film who actually created the opening crawl for A New Hope, was one of the individuals who insisted that Rogue One made a mistake in leaving it out, as he told the Hollywood Reporter that it was “foolish” not to put it at the start.

 Gary Whitta admitted that he understood their disappointment, but he insisted that it was the perfect way to show that Rogue One was a brand new type of Star Wars film.